Places to Volunteer at Christmastime

-Play the guitar?
-How about strumming a few bars of "Deck the Halls" at the local retirement home.
-Want a date?
-Even singles groups organize holiday volunteering events [source: MeetUp].
-One of the most common places to volunteer at Christmas is at a soup kitchen or homeless shelter.
-If that piques your interest, the Salvation Army or your local shelter are good places to start [source: Salvation Army].
+One of the most common places to volunteer during a typical Christmas season is a soup kitchen or homeless shelter.
+If that piques your interest, the Salvation Army or your local shelter are good places to contact for possible opportunities.

-Nursing homes, hospitals and senior centers are always great options for volunteer opportunities because many patients don't get visitors around the holidays.
-You can help ease their loneliness by bringing in a deck of cards, serving dinner or simply sitting down for a chat.
+Nursing homes and hospitals are always great options for volunteering, too, because many patients don't get visitors around the holidays.
+You can help ease patients' loneliness by bringing in a deck of cards and playing a few games or simply sitting down for a chat.

-Because of a spike in violence around Christmas, battered women's shelters are often in need of donations like toiletries, clothes and toys [source: Merkel].
-Or you could help pick up the donations, serve meals or entertain the children at the shelter.
+Because there's often a spike in violence around Christmas, battered women's shelters typically need people to donate items such as toiletries, clothes and toys.
+In addition to donating these items, you could also help pick up others' donations, serve meals at the shelter or help entertain the children.

-If animals are your thing, the local animal shelter may welcome help walking dogs on Christmas so the staff can have the day off [source: Squidoo].
+If animals are your thing, the local animal shelter may welcome help walking dogs on Christmas so the staff can have the day off.

-Other ideas include volunteering to wrap the gifts that organizations get for needy children, helping the local hospice or meals-on-wheels deliver meals and hosting a solider who is stationed away from his or her family for Christmas dinner [source: Essortment].
+Other ideas include volunteering to wrap the gifts that organizations get for needy children, helping the local hospice or meals-on-wheels group deliver meals, and inviting a solider who is stationed away from his or her family for Christmas dinner.

 During the COVID-19 era, all of these groups will still need help.
 But the way in which you provide assistance needs to be tweaked.
 No group Christmas dinner at the homeless shelter?
 Then volunteer to pick up and deliver food baskets instead.
 Not allowed to go inside nursing homes or hospitals?
 Then sing carols outside residents' windows or perform a virtual concert.
 You might still find folks getting together to wrap gifts for the needy, but everyone will probably be wearing masks while they do it.